twitch0001/njwt/README.md

 # Njwt

-A simple JWT validator for Elixir.
+A JWT validator for a project I am currently working on

 Why a NIF? you may ask.
 Well I did not want to make my own native elixir impl and it's a good time to get a bit better at rust